-P&G, Travelers results lift stock futures
+Stimulus hopes lift stocks ahead of Pelosi, Mnuchin call

 PROCTER & GAMBLE, TRAVELERS

-Dow components Procter & Gamble and Travelers were higher in pre-market trading after posting positive earnings results.
+Dow components Procter & Gamble and Travelers rose after posting positive earnings results.
 P&G boosted its outlook, in part, due to demand for COVID-19 related products.

 |Ticker